csdms/rpm-models/README.md

 Recipes for building binary and source RPMs for CSDMS models.

-The repository
-[csdms/packagebuilder](https://github.com/csdms/packagebuilder)
-has a Python package
-that uses these recipes to build the RPMs.
+Use the Python package in [csdms/packagebuilder](https://github.com/csdms/packagebuilder) to build the RPMs.